Tighten and define your physique.

 Contour Your Body

 Among the hardest areas to target is the midsection.
 It gets even more complicated because as we age, the abdomen easily stores excess fat that is stubborn and resistant to diet and exercise.
 Many people have tried different diet methods and exercises to get rid of excess abdominal fat and skin to no avail.
-Fortunately, tummy tuck surgery is specifically designed to target and improve the appearance of the midsection.
+Fortunately, tummy tuck surgery with Dr. Perez-Gurri in Miami is specifically designed to target and improve the appearance of the midsection.
 Tummy tuck surgery is not a weight-loss procedure but rather is performed to remove excess fatty tissue and skin while tightening the abdominal muscles.
 Patients can expect to achieve a flatter, more defined midsection.

 Who Can Benefit From a Tummy Tuck?